Department of French and Italian

 Admission.
 The program is open to undergraduates in all departments.
 Students should consult the departmental representative by the beginning of the junior year.
 Ordinarily, students concentrating in language and literature departments, including comparative literature, will be eligible for the certificate in language and culture provided that: (a) the linguistic base for the language and culture certificate is different from the linguistic base of the concentration; and (b) the work required for the language and culture certificate does not duplicate the requirements of the major.
 Students pursuing area studies certificates may earn the certificate in language and culture provided that: (a) the courses they elect to satisfy the requirements of the area studies program are different from those they elect to satisfy the requirements of the language and culture certificate program; and (b) they submit a piece of independent work in addition to the independent work that satisfies the requirements of the area studies program.

-Application forms are available from the departmental office located in 303 East Pyne.
+Application forms are available from the departmental office located in 303 East Pyne and on the FIT website.
 A separate application must be completed for each language in which a certificate will be pursued.

 Plan of Study.
 The Certificate in Language and Culture is available in French and Italian and involves satisfactory completion of the following course requirements:

 1. Four departmental courses in the relevant language, linguistics, literature, or culture, excluding courses that do not have a language prerequisite.
 At least three of these courses must be at the 300 level (or higher).
-At the 200 level, the course must be chosen from among the following eligible courses: FRE 211, 215, 221, 222, 224; ITA 208, 209, 220.
+At the 200 level, the course must be higher than FRE 207 and ITA 207.
 Courses below these levels are not eligible.
-At the discretion of the departmental representative, a student may substitute one course satisfactorily completed in a departmentally approved program of study abroad, or one course taken in summer.
+At the discretion of the departmental representative, a student may substitute one pre-approved course per semester abroad, or one pre-approved course taken in the summer.
 A 200-level course is a prerequisite for taking 300-level courses in French or Italian.
+Courses must be taken for a letter grade, no Pass/D/Fail or Audit.

 2. Independent Work.
 This requirement can be satisfied in one of several ways: (a) by a substantial paper on a topic agreed upon with the student's appointed adviser; (b) by a substantial paper growing out of one of the courses taken to fulfill the certificate requirement (this paper is in addition to the work required in the course; the subject and scope of this paper will be agreed upon with the student's appointed adviser); or (c) with the agreement of the student's home department, a student may submit a junior paper or a senior thesis that satisfies the requirements of both the home department and the Department of French and Italian.
 A junior paper or senior thesis of this sort must be based in substantial part on foreign language sources and display effective competence in utilizing the relevant language as an indispensable research tool.